Rethinking the future of equality with Jodie Turner-Smith

 ON USING STYLE AS SELF-EXPRESSION

 ‘Style is an expression of the self – and who you are in this moment is different in so many ways to who you were in the moment before.
 We're choosing, moment to moment, how we feel, who we are, what moves us – and we're also responding to our circumstances.
-So much of my style now is centred around what makes me feel comfortable and what makes me feel empowered, to accomplish the things I need to get done or to express the energy I feel inside.
+So much of my style now is centered around what makes me feel comfortable and what makes me feel empowered, to accomplish the things I need to get done or to express the energy I feel inside.
 In the middle of a pandemic that might be cosy sweatpants, one day – but another day, it might be a jeans and a tank.

 ‘I'm not super attached to my clothes; I love to give them away, to recycle them.
 We are constantly moving, and you can't bring your whole closet with you every time you move around the world, or the country, to go and work.
 So I have this lack of attachment to things.
 It makes me feel good to know that I've passed things on.’